Additional Puppy Care

 In addition to the Caring for your puppy page, this page will give you an idea of what to expect with a new small breed puppy.
 Always care for these little puppies as you would a new born baby.
 All they need for the first few months is food, water, rest and love!

-1. Make sure you have the time needed to take care of your new baby.
+Make sure you have the time needed to take care of your new baby.
 Never leave them alone and unattended for extended lengths of time, until your baby has adjusted to their new home.
 If you do, this can cause anxiety and stress, which can led to a full blown case of Coccidia.

-2. Prepare an area for your baby that he or she can call their own.
+Prepare an area for your baby that they can call their own.
 Purchasing an exercise pen is the easiest way to do this.
-In the pen put a comfortable bed and a baby blanket, so your puppy can stay nice and warm.
-Inside of the pen you will always need to keep fresh food and clean filtered water for your new baby.
+You can put a comfortable bed and a baby blanket, so your puppy can stay nice and warm.
+Inside of the pen you will always need to keep fresh food and clean filtered water, NOT tap water, for your new baby.
 Never take the food or water away from your puppy for the first few weeks to a month.

 And for the first week, make sure they are eating a lot.
 If your puppy is not eating, you must find something that your puppy will want to eat.
 You can start by wetting down your puppies food with warm water or mixing the dry food with wet canned dog food.
 You can use Cesar Puppy or AD Science Diet canned food.
 If that is not making your puppy interested in eating feed your puppy cooked chicken pieces, rice, cottage cheese, plain yogurt, chicken broth, evaporated milk or goats milk.
 If your puppy still does not want any of the food offered, give your puppy Nutrical or Karo Syrup.